 - Diploma in Policing

-Steve is an experienced investigation professional with a highly developed skill set specializing in the areas of commercial and general private investigations and covert surveillance.
+Steve operates Paragon South Island from his home in Christchurch.
+He has been with Paragon since 2006 and is an experienced investigation professional with a highly developed skill set specializing in the areas of commercial and general private investigations and covert surveillance.
 He continues to be responsible for a large number of successful operations.

 Steve joined the Metropolitan Police Service in 2000.
 He worked for ‘the Met’ for five and a half years leaving them as a Police Sergeant.
 During his time with the Met Steve completed a wide range of training courses, especially gaining many skills and attributes that are directly relevant to a corporate investigator.
 In his final year with the Metropolitan Police Service he was promoted to Sergeant and tasked to set up a new proactive team for North Wembley.
 Steve was supervising a team of up to 15 PCs.
 This involved considerable planning and management.
 Steve was accountable for the success of the team.
 Within four months of the team being set up they were heading the arrest figures for the size of the team in the borough and had received commendations for outstanding work.

-Since arriving in New Zealand, Steve has worked with Paragon initially as an investigator, rising through the ranks to become a Supervising Specialist Investigator and is now the lead with one of our long term government contracts.
+On arriving in New Zealand, Steve joined Paragon, initially as an investigator, rising through the ranks to become a Supervising Specialist Investigator and then came hi move to the South Island where he now operates our South Island office.
+Steve has been responsible as the lead with one of our long term government contracts.
 In that time, now an impressive 11 years with Paragon, Steve has been involved in nearly all our high profile cases and has worked alongside our Managing Director and General Manager forming a trio of experienced investigators well able to tackle any investigative problem.